For billions of people around the world, soccer is a religion. Supporters worship their club, and the stadium is the heart of that.

 What goes into building a stadium?

 Building a stadium today is becoming increasingly expensive.
-Technological advancements come at a major cost.
+Technological advancements come at a significant cost.
 However, they are necessary to keep up with rival stadiums.

 More importantly, stadiums must compete with the at-home viewing experience.